 Paris has always been the city for the flâneur (and flâneuse), as it’s only by slowly meandering through the streets that you can properly appreciate its beauty.
 But what to do when the weather is simply ghastly?
 Keep wandering, of course, but stick to the streets with a roof.

-Exactly how many covered passages Paris actually has seems to be impossible to ascertain.
+Exactly how many covered passages the capital city actually has seems to be impossible to ascertain.
 Every quartier has a few examples, some sadly neglected, others stunning covered streets lined with chic boutiques.
-Some neighborhoods seem to be particularly blessed with them, and there’s even a spot where you can walk under their glass roofs for over a quarter of a mile (half a kilometer), crossing two streets in-between three different passages.
+Some Paris neighborhoods seem to be particularly blessed with them, and there’s even a spot where you can walk under their glass roofs for over a quarter of a mile (half a kilometer), crossing two streets in-between three different passages.

 But which covered passages to choose?
 Here are some of my favorites: